dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 ## Full Stack Swift Development - [Kilo Loco][17]

-Kilo is a developer advocate for AWS and gave a fair overview of technologies to use Swift on the backend, eventhough he obviously highlighted AWS Amplify.
-It felt like investing on AWS technologies could result in a lockin so I was not convinced I would invest in this direction for hobby projects.
+Kilo is a developer advocate for AWS and gave a fair overview of technologies to use Swift on the backend, even though he obviously highlighted AWS Amplify.
+It felt like investing on AWS technologies could result in a lock-in so I was not convinced I would invest in this direction for hobby projects.

 [i1]: {% post_url 2019-10-10-frenchkit-2019 %}